vulcainjs/vulcainjs.github.io/docs/gettingStarted/index.md

 We will now create a new facade service exposing a customer with an additional fullName property.

 Create a new service facade-service.
-In a new folder type:
+In a new folder, type:

 ```bash
 vulcain new facade-service